 Cost breakdown

-The base cluster (one control plane node and a load balancer) costs about €10/month.
-Workers scale from zero on demand. (right now, they are mostly stuck at 1 worker-node as the downscaling still has some issues)
+The base cluster (one control plane node and a load balancer) costs about €14/month.
+Workers scale from zero on demand.

 | Resource | Spec | Monthly cost |